-- development opportunities and infrastructure improvements contribute to successful, sustainable places and there is a need to mitigate and adapt to the challenges of climate change. - natural and historic environment assets and resources contribute to resilient, sustainable places. - Purpose of Place Amount of Development Contributions to Infrastructure Environmental & Design Qualities - -the right development happens in the right places; - -there is a balance of supply and demand for land uses; - -places have the infrastructure they need to support sustainable development; - development does not compromise the environment and the form of development makes places more distinctive.
+PROMoting Development Locations and Infrastructure - development opportunities and infrastructure improvements contribute to successful, sustainable places and there is a need to mitigate and adapt to the challenges of climate change.
+PROTecting Assets - natural and historic environment assets and resources contribute to resilient, sustainable places.

+Purpose of Place - the right development happens in the right places; Amount of Development - there is a balance of supply and demand for land uses; Contributions to Infrastructure - places have the infrastructure they need to support sustainable development; Environmental & Design Qualities - development does not compromise the environment and the form of development makes places more distinctive.